Gazetteer Data

 Site Names

-There is considerable variation between sources as to site names.
+There is considerable variation between sources as to site names and their presentation.
 To handle this:

 Duplicated data have been eliminated and minor corrections have been made.